 Small amounts of hazardous materials might be used while the bronze elements of the Memorial are being disassembled and stored.
-Any hazardous materials would be carefully managed by the contractor so as not to be released at ANC and would not be left onsite.
-There would be no significant environmental impact associated with the short term and small amount of such hazardous materials and hazardous waste products.
+Any hazardous materials will be carefully managed by the contractor so as not to be released at ANC, and these materials will not be left onsite.
+There will be no significant environmental impact associated with the short-term and small amount of such hazardous materials and hazardous waste products.